Cunard Line

-The Cunard Line (/ˈkjuːnɑːrd/ KEW-nard) is a British shipping company and an international cruise line based at Carnival House at Southampton, England, operated by Carnival UK and owned by Carnival Corporation & plc.
+The Cunard Line (/ˈkjuːnɑːrd/, KEW-nard) is a British shipping company and an international cruise line based at Carnival House at Southampton, England, operated by Carnival UK and owned by Carnival Corporation.
 Since 2011, Cunard and its four ships have been registered in Hamilton, Bermuda.

 In 1839, Samuel Cunard was awarded the first British transatlantic steamship mail contract, and the next year formed the British and North American Royal Mail Steam-Packet Company in Glasgow with shipowner Sir George Burns together with Robert Napier, the famous Scottish steamship engine designer and builder, to operate the line's four pioneer paddle steamers on the Liverpool–Halifax–Boston route.
 For most of the next 30 years, Cunard held the Blue Riband for the fastest Atlantic voyage.
 However, in the 1870s Cunard fell behind its rivals, the White Star Line and the Inman Line.
 To meet this competition, in 1879 the firm was reorganised as the Cunard Steamship Company Ltd, to raise capital.

 In 1902, White Star joined the American-owned International Mercantile Marine Co.
 In response, the British Government provided Cunard with substantial loans and a subsidy to build two superliners needed to retain Britain's competitive position.
 Mauretania held the Blue Riband from 1909 to 1929.
 Her sister ship, Lusitania, was torpedoed in 1915 during the First World War.

 In 1919, Cunard relocated its British homeport from Liverpool to Southampton, to better cater for travellers from London.
 In the late 1920s, Cunard faced new competition when the Germans, Italians and French built large prestige liners.
 Cunard was forced to suspend construction on its own new superliner because of the Great Depression.
-In 1934, the British Government offered Cunard loans to finish Queen Mary and to build a second ship, Queen Elizabeth, on the condition that Cunard merged with the then-ailing White Star Line to form Cunard-White Star Line.
+In 1934, the British Government offered Cunard loans to finish Queen Mary and to build a second ship, Queen Elizabeth, on the condition that Cunard merge with the then-ailing White Star Line to form Cunard-White Star Line.
 Cunard owned two-thirds of the new company.
 Cunard purchased White Star's share in 1947; the name reverted to the Cunard Line in 1950.

 Upon the end of the Second World War, Cunard regained its position as the largest Atlantic passenger line.
 By the mid-1950s, it operated 12 ships to the United States and Canada.
 After 1958, transatlantic passenger ships became increasingly unprofitable because of the introduction of jet airliners.
 Cunard undertook a brief foray into air travel via the "Cunard Eagle" and "BOAC Cunard" airlines, but withdrew from the airline market in 1966.
 Cunard withdrew from its year-round service in 1968 to concentrate on cruising and summer transatlantic voyages for holiday makers.
 The Queens were replaced by Queen Elizabeth 2 (QE2), which was designed for the dual role.